|

 white socks & black shoes, molded hair, came with wigs &

-washable non-soil rubbery clothing wardrobe, marked: LOUIS
+washable non-soil rubbery clothing wardrobe, doll marked LOUIS

 MARX & CO.
-INC./MCMLXV on back. |
+INC. MCMLXV on back.

 1965

-1966 Myra with Buffet, about 9
+1966 Marx Myra doll with Buffet & Accessories, about 9

 boy, blonde maybe other hair colors too, vinyl posing body,